TankHQ/tank/tank-sqlite/README.md

 SQLite driver implementation for [Tank](https://crates.io/crates/tank): the Rust data layer.

 Implements Tank’s `Driver` and related traits for SQLite, mapping Tank operations and queries into direct SQLite commands.
-It does not replace the main [`tank`](https://crates.io/crates/tank) crate. you still use it to define entities, manage schemas, and build queries.
+It does not replace the main [`tank`](https://crates.io/crates/tank) crate.
+You still need it to define entities, manage schemas, and build queries.

 https://tankhq.github.io/tank/